dree39/SquareDetector/README.md

 where `<absolute-path>` is the directory path from root where your `squaredetector.jar` file is located.

 For technical support and information, feel free to contact me to andrea.benedetti AT ymail DOT com.

+This line is added at the very end of the current document.